"The billions of microbes in our anaerobic digesters are the worker bees of the circular economy working 24/7 to convert organic waste to biomethane."

-We treated 2.5 million tonnes of very high Chemical Oxygen Demand wastewater — that is 3 Olympic-sized swimming pools every day.
+We treated 2.5 million tons of very high Chemical Oxygen Demand wastewater — that is 6,900 cubic metres or about 3 Olympic-sized swimming pools every day.

 We created about 300,000 tCO2 equivalent per annum in emission reductions which is about the amount created by a solar power project with capacity of 250 MW.